rindangchi/Pac-Used-Car-Web/README.md

+# Introduction
+This project is to create relational database for used car buying and selling website

-# Pac-Used-Car-Web
+# Case Description

-Pac Used Car Buying and Selling Website
+## Pac Car Business Overview
+Pac Car is a buying and selling used car website that connects buyer and seller in a seamless way.